-Sampling error has been calculated for the estimated turnover totals behind the index values.
-For the total it is less than 0.5 per cent and for the commodity groups less than 1 per cent.
-On industry level, the sampling error can be somewhat higher.
-For the largest industries it is normally below 2 per cent, for medium-sized industries it is less than 5 per cent., and for the small industries it can be as high as 10 per cent., but only in very unusual cases it is higher than this.
+Sampling error, is measured by the CV-values for the estimated turnover totals behind the retail trade index.
+For the total was on average 0.2 pct. this year.
+This is below the accepted threshold of 10 pct. and therefore, considered acceptable.
+At the subgroup level, the sampling error can be somewhat higher.
+For the largest industries it is normally below 2 percent, for medium-sized industries it is less than 5 percent., and for the small industries it can be as high as 10 per cent., but only in very unusual cases it is higher than this.
+The average for all industries this year was 1.79 pct.